Game Rules

 Protagonist

-Your key characters in the Court.
+Your key characters.
 Lose three and you lose the game.

 Protector